amrra4rf/Edge_gojo/README.md

 # Edge_gojo
-we will take about the sunrsie
+we will talk about the sunrsie
 ## Embedded Project xd